Skip to content

 The honest answer depends on your income, and the firm itself draws the line around the high six figures.

 DIY path (lower income).
-You can structure a simpler version with a qualified tax accountant: roughly $5K–$15K setup and $3K–$8K a year, plus meticulous record-keeping.
+You can structure a simpler version with a qualified tax accountant: commonly estimated at $5K–$15K setup and $3K–$8K a year — indicative ranges, not quoted prices — plus meticulous record-keeping.
 The risk is a higher chance of trouble if your substance is weak or documentation is incomplete.

 Agency path (higher income).
-Firms like Nomad Capitalist, Expat Money, or a specialised cross-border CPA handle the structure end to end — residency, banking, substance verification, annual compliance — for roughly $15K–$50K setup and $8K–$25K a year.
+Firms like Nomad Capitalist, Expat Money, or a specialised cross-border CPA handle the structure end to end — residency, banking, substance verification, annual compliance — for a commonly quoted $15K–$50K setup and $8K–$25K a year; treat those as market-rate estimates and get a written scope and fee before engaging.
 For high earners the fee can pay for itself in tax saved, but the verdict is not for sale here: the firm is selling a service, and you still need independent counsel confirming the structure fits your facts.

 Can you actually renounce US citizenship?